 Preschools in South Africa differ quite considerably and there is a wide variety of educational programs and requirements.
 For example, some nurseries and pre-schools require that children are potty-trained before they are accepted whereas other nurseries provide potty-training.

 Nursery fees range between R2,295 and R9,950 a term depending on the area and quality of the educational program.
 You must also pay a registration fee and a placement fee; this is in addition to your security deposit.
 This can add an extra R8000 just to get your child a placement.

 Click this link for more information about pre-schools in South Africa together with a list of schools in your area here.

 Not all schools in South Africa provide full-day education.
 Some schools only half day or three-quarter day.
 Working parents, therefore, have to find an alternative solution for occasional after school care.

-After school programs are available in most cities across South Africa and cater for children in both state and private education.
-In general, the childcare facilities will organize supervised activities, but the type of activities vary widely from one facility to the next.
+After-school programs are available in most cities across South Africa.
+They cater for children in both state and private education.
+In general, the childcare facilities organize supervised activities, but the type of activities vary widely.
 Some after-school programs are more orientated to hands-on-activities that encourage learning and participation whilst others offer sporting activities.

 Finding a nanny or an au pair in South Africa

 A popular childcare option for expats living in South Africa is to hire an au pair or nanny.
 Many families also hire home help such as cleaners or gardeners who also take on child-minding responsibilities.